cm041x/PCMvC/README.md

-Prior-Constrained Multi-View Clustering with Evidence Theory This repository is the official implementation of PCMvC.
+Prior-Constrained Multi-View Clustering with Evidence Theory.
+This repository is the official implementation of PCMvC.